Monetag

 To begin, create a publisher account, add your site address under the Sites tab, and verify ownership.

-After the site is approved, select Add Zone.
+After approval, select Add Zone.

 Name your tag and click Get Tag.